rob-coaching/git-fuckup-workshop/README.md

 Therefore we can use the command "git log" which usually shows us the list of our commits in a branch.

-Using the "--name-status" flag we can additionally list the FILES that where changed in each commit and WHICH operation was done on the file (A - Added, M - Modified, D - deleted
+Using the "--name-status" flag we can additionally list the FILES that where changed in each commit.
+And WHICH operation was done on the file (A - Added, M - Modified, D - deleted)

 Example:
 `git log --oneline --name-status`